Fear: The Enemy of Market Timing Success

 fear levels to rise.
 As this occurs, market timers become hesitant and cautious,

-response to revert to the "fight or flight" response.
-Either we do battle, or
+human response to revert to the "fight or flight" response.
+Either we do battle,

 are very likely to be adversely affected.